 The plugin API enables you to use a full-text parser other than the default built-in full-text parser.
 For example, if you are working with Japanese, you may choose to use the MeCab full-text parser.
 The plugin API also enables you to provide a full-text parser of your own so that you have control over the basic duties of a parser.
 A parser plugin can operate in either of two roles:

 The plugin can replace the built-in parser.
-In this role, the plugin reads the input to be parsed, splits it up into words/tokens, and passes the words/tokens to the server (either for indexing or for token accumulation).
+In this role, the plugin reads the input to be parsed, splits it up into words, and passes the words to the server (either for indexing or for token accumulation).
 The ngram and MeCab parsers introduced in MySQL 5.7.6 operate as replacements for the built-in full-text parser.

 The plugin can act in conjunction with the built-in parser